Alexander Rice Esty: Biography

-Esty attended Framingham Academy as a boy.
-He then trained in architecture with Boston architect Richard Bond.
-In 1847, he worked for architect G.J.F.
-Bryant before opening his own Boston office the following year.
+In 1847, Esty worked for architect Gridley J. F. Bryant before opening his own Boston office the following year.
 Many of Esty's churches were variations of a popular nineteenth-century style similar to Richard Upjohn's.
 In addition to his church designs, Esty designed numerous university, public, and office buildings.
 He also proposed a design for the Library of Congress building in Washington, D.C.
-From 1876 until his death, he was employed by the United States Treasury as Superintendent of Construction to the first United States Post Office and Sub-Treasury Building in Boston's Post Office Square.

-Awards

 Esty received an honorary Master of Arts degree in 1866 from the University of Rochester.

+From 1876 until his death, Esty was employed by the United States Treasury as Superintendent of Construction to the first United States Post Office and Sub-Treasury Building in Boston's Post Office Square.